kaiserpreusse/graphio/docs/getting_started/index.md

 - **Building for production?** → Start with [Hybrid Approach](hybrid.md)

 !!! tip "Pro Tip"
     You're not locked into one approach!
-GraphIO is designed so you can use OGM and bulk loading together in the same project.
+Graphio is designed so you can use OGM and bulk loading together in the same project.
 Many users start with one approach and add the other as their needs grow.